G7 energy ministers upbeat on Paris climate deal

 The ministers of G7 -- Canada, France, Germany, Italy, Japan, the United Kingdom, and the United States -- met for two days in the German port city of Hamburg.

-Participants recognized that the G7's efforts should be directed towards getting a world climate deal, German Economy and Energy Minister Sigmar Gabriel told a news conference after the summit.
+Participants recognised that the G7's efforts should be directed towards getting a world climate deal, German Economy and Energy Minister Sigmar Gabriel told a news conference after the summit.

 "I've never experienced so much agreement when it comes to the targets of G7 countries," Gabriel said.